Ian Wace: Career

 Wace worked for 11 years at S. G. Warburg & Co., where he became its youngest director ever, at age 25.
-Rising steadily through the ranks, he was appointed head of European equity sales in 1988, head of proprietary trading in 1993, and head of international trading in 1994.
+He was appointed head of European equity sales in 1988, head of proprietary trading in 1993, and head of international trading in 1994.
 In 1995, he joined Deutsche Morgan Grenfell as its head of equity and derivative trading.

-In 1997, he and Paul Marshall co-founded the hedge fund Marshall Wace, which they continue to run together; Wace is the CEO and chief risk officer, and Marshall is the chairman and chief investment officer.
-In September 2015, they announced a long-term strategic partnership with the private equity firm Kohlberg Kravis Roberts (KKR), which acquired a 24.9% stake in Marshall Wace, which they increased to 29.9% in November 2017.
+In 1997, he and Paul Marshall co-founded the hedge fund, Marshall Wace, which they continue to run; Wace is the CEO and chief risk officer, and Marshall is the chairman and chief investment officer.
+In September 2015, they announced a long-term strategic partnership with private equity firm Kohlberg Kravis Roberts (KKR), which acquired a 24.9% stake in Marshall Wace, which they increased to 29.9% in November 2017.

 In 2016, Institutional Investor named Marshall Wace the "best-performing hedge fund in 2015", which manages $22 billion in client money.

 According to The Sunday Times Rich List in 2020, Wace is worth £630 million.

-Political activity
+Political and philanthropic activity

 Wace donated £300,000 to the Conservative Party in the 2019 United Kingdom general election.